george-pov/YTSkedy/docs/api/http/platforms.md

 - `type` is `YouTube` or `WordPress`.
 It is set on create and is immutable because it determines the publish-settings schema and provider adapter.
-- `publishingContent` is provider-neutral title and description template selection. `titleTemplateId` and `descriptionTemplateId` are template ids or `null`.
-A `null` id means the backend calculates that field from the calendar event when previewing or publishing.
-Omitting `publishingContent`, sending a `null` field, or sending a blank template id all mean `(none)`.
-The selected templates must have the same provider family as the platform type.
+- `publishingContent` is provider-neutral title and description template selection.
+It is required on create and update.
+Both `titleTemplateId` and `descriptionTemplateId` are required, non-blank template ids, and the selected templates must have the same provider family as the platform type.
+  There is no `(none)` option and no direct fallback from event text fields.
   `publishingContent` stores only template ids; it does not copy template text and it is separate from provider-specific `publishSettings`.
 - YouTube `publishSettings.credentials.clientId` is the Google OAuth client id.
   YouTube create and update requests can include `publishSettings.credentials.clientSecret` and `publishSettings.credentials.refreshToken`, but responses never return them.
-  Responses return `clientSecretConfigured` and `refreshTokenConfigured` instead. `privacyStatus` is `private`, `public`, or `unlisted`;
-  `selfDeclaredMadeForKids` defaults to `false` on create when omitted.
+  Responses return `clientSecretConfigured` and `refreshTokenConfigured` instead. `privacyStatus` is `private`, `public`, or `unlisted`; `selfDeclaredMadeForKids` defaults to `false` on create when omitted.
 - WordPress `publishSettings.siteUrl` is the WordPress site root.
 Non-local site URLs must use HTTPS. `http://localhost` and `http://127.0.0.1` are allowed for local development only.
 - WordPress `publishSettings.username` is the WordPress username used with an Application Password.
 - WordPress `publishSettings.postStatus` is `draft` or `publish`.